 If you ask a movie buff especially someone who enjoys both Hollywood flicks as well as Bollywood masala, he/she will tell you that both the industries are incomparable and both of them offer different kind of entertainment to the mass.

 Those, who compare Bollywood with Hollywood or vice versa, can’t be defined as true movie fans because they never understand this art of cinema which offers a platform to everyone to tell a story with their own imagination whether a movie on the same is already made or not.
 If Bollywood is all about entertaining the mass, Hollywood is a cluster of creativity that takes the standard of filming to a new level year after year.

 Hence, we see a huge list of movies being produced in Hollywood based on historical events, natural disasters, zombies, gang war, War, Sci-fi and lately the Superheroes.
-One such historical event is World War 2 that became one of the popular event and a pillar stone for United States of America to establish itself as the super power it is today!
+One such historical event is World War II that became one of the popular events and a pillar stone for the United States of America to establish itself as the superpower it is today!